Strangemother/django-trim/README.md

 ### Models

-Use `trim.models.fields` for easy to grab model fields:
+Use `trim.models` for easy to grab model fields, shortcuts, and fancy non-magic magic.

+#### Urm...
+Models?

+All django fields have functional (guessable) names.
+Plus a few shortcuts to trim down those chars!

 ```py
 from trim.models import fields